DOI-ONRR/onrr-innovation-blog/src/pages/homepage-revamp/index.md

 ### Third round

-We then [tested three concepts](https://github.com/ONRR/doi-extractives-data/blob/research/research/22_QuietQuail/Results.md) with additional content at the top of the homepage to explain the data and how the different pieces of data work together.
+We then [tested 3 concepts](https://github.com/ONRR/doi-extractives-data/blob/research/research/22_QuietQuail/Results.md) with additional content at the top of the homepage to explain the data and how the different pieces of data work together.
 We landed on one concept that worked best and also learned that general-public users are most likely to use the site to explore data related to their geographic area, so the map needed to come before the new summary information on the homepage.

 ![round 3 testing with summarized process information](./round3.png)